Deep focus vs rapid switching:

 Here is the part that tends to change things, because insight alone rarely pays the bills.

-You do not have to redesign your entire personality.
+You do not have to redesign your whole personality.
 You support the pistil.

 A compact mantra helps because it is easy to remember in the moment: